 KeyLab 49 MKII by Arturia Review

 With so many MIDI controllers on the market at the moment.
-Arturia is setting themselves apart from the competition with this launch of a new MIDI keyboard.
+Arturia is setting itself apart from the competition with the launch of a new MIDI keyboard.
 We are taking a look at the KeyLab 49 MKII Keyboard.
 Arturia did send a review copy with no strings attached.

 Update: You are looking for the 88 Keys version?
 Take a look at our review of the KeyLab 88 MKII.